 The Claimant’s house was flooded by a neighbouring property development.
 The Claimant was insured for building and contents with their insurance company who sought assistance and compensation under the terms and conditions of the policy of insurance.
 The insurance company refused to deal with the claim for substantial damages to the property and concentrated their efforts against the property developers and failed to provide the Claimant with any assistance.
 The insurance company failed to meet their obligations under the policy.

 The Claimant instructed a My Insurer Won’t Pay Panel Solicitor to deal with the above claim on the basis the insurance company has mishandled and mismanaged the claim.
 A full review of the claim was undertaken and in addition to the property damage it was discovered the Claimant had developed severe chest infections due to living in damp conditions.
 An insurer must handle claims promptly and fairly, on this occasion the insurance company had failed in their duty to the policyholder.

 The Claimant recovered a total £450,000.00 in damages.
 In addition the insurance company had to pay legal cost fees of £80,000.00.

-We act for consumers and businesses who have had a genuine insurance claim rejected within the last 6 years or the offer made on their insurance claim is too low.
+We act for consumers and businesses who have had genuine insurance claims over £5,000 rejected within the last 5 years or the offer made on their insurance claim is too low.